 Liverpool and England striker Daniel Sturridge talks Call Of Duty, melted cheese and interpretive dance…

-Your on-field partnership with Luis Suarez has flourished this season.
+Your on-field sponsored_longform with Luis Suarez has flourished this season.
 Are you pals off the pitch?

 Yeah, he’s just a cool guy.
 I feel when you get on with somebody it eases any negativity or rivalries between you, and it’s important for the team that we all play for each other.